I Want To...

 The Black Graduate Student Association at Johns Hopkins: The purpose of the Black Graduate Student Association (BGSA) is to provide a support network whose ultimate aim is to promote the academic success of African, African American and Afro Caribbean graduate students at Johns Hopkins University.

 The Latino Medical Student Association (LMSA) is a network of students, alumni, and health professionals whose mission is to promote the development of Latino students through educational, volunteer, professional and networking opportunities to foster diversity, higher education, and the improvement of the Latino community.
 For more information about Johns Hopkins LMSA Chapter, please visit our Facebook page or contact us at email@example.com.
 For more information about the national LMSA organization.

-Biomedical Scholars Association is tri-school organization that supports minority graduate students and postdoctoral fellows academically, professionally, and socially within the Johns Hopkins Medical Institute community.
+Biomedical Scholars Association is a tri-school organization that supports minority graduate students and postdoctoral fellows academically, professionally, and socially within the Johns Hopkins Medical Institute community.
 We have members in the Schools of Medicine, Public Health, and Nursing.